bdbaraban/holbertonschool-low_level_programming/README.md

-# Low-Level Programming and Algorithm - Hatching Out
+# Low-Level Programming and Algorithm

 This repository contains programs written for the low-level programming and algorithm track at Holberton School.
-In these projects, which occurred within the initial three months of the program, I was introduced to the C programming language.
+In these projects, which  occurred throughout the duration of the Year 1 curriculum, I learned the C programming language.
 The specific list of projects contained follows:

  * 0x00.
 C - Hello, World
  * 0x01.
 C - Variables, if, else, while